gokayokutucu/crany/README.md

 CI/CD pipelines.

 ---

+## Purpose

+Crany Repository Manager was specifically developed to manage and version **Protobuf** files, ensuring that updated versions are always accessible and synchronized across all clients.
+This simplifies the distribution and usage of Protobuf files, enabling developers to:

+- Easily **version Protobuf files** for different services or applications.
+- Manage **dependencies** between Protobuf files seamlessly.
+- Ensure that **all clients** have access to the latest Protobuf versions without manual intervention.

+With Crany, you can also manage Protobuf dependencies alongside your Protobuf files, simplifying the setup process for all developers and services consuming these files.

+---

 ## Features

 - **Lightweight and Self-Contained**: No external dependencies, runs directly on your .NET setup.
 - **Secure API Key Authentication**: Ensures only authorized clients can interact with your repository.
 - **Flexible Hosting**: Supports self-hosted configurations, including HTTPS with self-signed certificates.
+- **Protobuf Dependency Management**: Handles dependencies within Protobuf files to reduce manual configuration.
 - **NuGet v3 Protocol**: Fully compatible with the latest NuGet clients.

 ---

 ## Getting Started
 ### Prerequisites